Can You Sue for Defamation in a Divorce?

 Family law controversies can be complicated.
 Tensions and emotions often run high.
 It may not be uncommon for one spouse or parent to say or write something negative about the other.
 Many times, these statements are considered to be a normal part of a divorce, alimony hearing, or child custody battle.

 Hurtful or untrue statements are just a normal byproduct of a messy legal battle.
 When do those harmful statements become defamatory?
 When can a spouse or parent pursue civil damages for what the other has said?
-If your spouse or co-parent has said or written something defamatory about you, and you may be able to recover compensation through a civil lawsuit.
+If your spouse or co-parent has said or written something defamatory about you, and you may be able to recover compensation through a personal injury lawsuit.

 What is Defamation?